marioy47/blog-site/posts/jsdoc-cheat-sheet/index.md

 ---
-title: JSDoc introduction and cheat sheet
+title: How to comment your JavaScript code with JSDoc
 cover:
 date: 2021-06-05
 tags: javascript, jsdoc, development
 ---

-# JSDoc Introduction and cheat sheet
+# How to comment your JavaScript code with JSDoc

-Lately, I've working on a JavaScript project where the original code was written by other developers a couple of months ago, and the project is actually kind of large.
+Lately, I've been working on a JavaScript project where the original code was written by other developers a couple of months ago, and the project is actually kind of large.

-The original code is very well put together and does what it's supposed to do very well I might add.
+The original code is very well put together and does what it's supposed to do, and very well I might add.

-The problem is that because I came into the project late, every time I try to add a new functionality or change some behaviour I have to ask to another developer almost always the same question: **What does this function do?** or **What kind parameters does this function needs?**, specially when the parameters are objects.
+The problem is that, because I arrived late into the project, every time I try to add a new functionality or change some behaviour I have to ask to another developer almost always the same question: **What does this function do?** or **What kind parameters does this function needs?**, specially when the parameters are objects.

-The problem is that the code is not documented so I find myself hunting down the function declarations and reading the code of the function to find out what type of parameters the function needs.
+The reason for this is that the code is not documented at all.
+So I find myself hunting down the function declarations and reading the code of the function to find out what type of parameters the function needs.
+And when I'm in a hurry I have to ask other developers for basic help.

-So I took upon my self to document the project with [JSDoc](https://jsdoc.app/) which is the standard of JavaScript documentation.

-Here is an small introduction to _JSDoc_ and a small _Cheat Sheet_ with the most common directives.
+So here is an small introduction to [JSDoc](https://jsdoc.app/), which is the standard for JavaScript documentation, and it's most common uses.

 ## TOC